plainprogrammer/expository_study-galatians/lessons/lesson_5.md

 1. What are some errors that the church struggles with today that we need to be committed to resisting?
 2. How can we, as a local community of believers help each other to resist false teaching?
+3. What value does resisting false teaching provide for us in seeking to share the Gospel with others?

 ---